-The medical expense deduction is permitted only for households in which the head, spouse, or cohead is at least 62 or a person with disabilities.
-The PHA will verify that the family meets the definition of an elderly or disabled family provided in the Eligibility chapter, and as described in Chapter 7 (7-IV.A) of this plan.
+The medical expense deduction is permitted only for households in which the head, spouse, or co-head is at least 62, or a person with disabilities.
+PHAs must verify that the family meets the definition of an elderly or disabled family provided in the Eligibility chapter and as described in Chapter 7 (7-IV.A.) of this plan.